U.S. prosecutor to be stationed at Europol for cyber crimes

 THE HAGUE (Reuters) - The United States will post a prosecutor at Europol, Europe’s police agency, to enable closer cooperation on international cyber crime investigations, U.S. Attorney General Loretta Lynch said on Wednesday.

-Lynch made the announcement during a visit to the organization that was focused on jointly fighting cyber crime.
+Lynch made the announcement during a visit to the organisation that was focused on jointly fighting cyber crime.

 “This person will be a day-to-day presence for all issues,” Lynch said in The Hague.